Uefa Europa League: Moses' Spartak Moscow, Ndidi's Leicester City and Osimhen's Napoli drawn in the same group

 - Fernando Gago: Ex-Real Madrid midfielder now in the frame for Boca Juniors coaching job

-In Group, Islam Slimani’s Lyon will face Leon Balogun and Joe Aribo’s Rangers alongside Sparta Prague and Brondby for a chance to advance in the tournament.
+In Group A, Islam Slimani’s Lyon will face Leon Balogun and Joe Aribo’s Rangers alongside Sparta Prague and Brondby for a chance to advance in the tournament.

+Thanks to a 1-0 win in the first-leg of their play-off clash against Alashkert, Rangers advanced to the group stage after a goalless draw in the return fixture on Thursday.

-After his contribution in helping Olympiacos avoid defeat in Armenia on Thursday night, Henry Onyekuru's new team are paired Mbwana Samatta and Bright Osayi-Samuel's Fenerbahce in Group D with Royal Antwerp and Eintracht Frankfurt completing the pairing.
+Following his contribution in helping Olympiacos avoid defeat in Armenia on Thursday night with his maiden goal for the Greek club, Henry Onyekuru's new team are paired with Mbwana Samatta and Bright Osayi-Samuel's Fenerbahce in Group D with Royal Antwerp and Eintracht Frankfurt completing the pairing.

 Mbaye Diagne and Sofiane Feghouli's Galatasaray are in Group E and they are expected to battle Lazio, Lokomotiv Moscow and French club Marseille.

+After spending the last two weeks on the sidelines due to an injury, Moses returned to action in Thursday's Premier League match as Spartak Moscow suffered a 2-1 loss to Sochi.

-Moses played a role in Spartak Moscow's qualification for the secondary European competition with his contribution of four goals and two assists which helped them finish second in the Russian Premier League last season.
+Moses played a role in the People's Team's qualification for the secondary European competition with his contribution of four goals and two assists which helped them finish second in the Russian Premier League last season.

 The 30-year-old's stay was made permanent earlier this summer as he penned a two-year deal which ended his nine-year stint at Chelsea.